FrancoYudica/Shapeify/README.md

 ## Features

+Genart offers a powerful yet easy-to-use interface, allowing full control over the image reconstruction process with a wide range of tweakable parameters.
+Key features include:
-- Reconstruct any image using a chosen set of smaller images as building blocks.
+- Reconstruct any image using a selected set of smaller images as building blocks.
-- Save generated artwork in formats such as PNG, JPG, WEBP, and JSON for use in custom projects.
+- Save your artwork in multiple formats, including PNG, JPG, WEBP, and JSON, for integration into custom projects.
-- Load PNG, JPG, SVG, JPEG, BMP and WEBP images.
+- Load various image formats, including PNG, JPG, SVG, JPEG, BMP, and WEBP.
-- Create animations with GenArt's integrated animator.
+- Animate your creations with Genart’s integrated animator.
-- Optimize results easily with predefined SUPER_FAST, FAST, PERFORMANCE, and QUALITY modes.
+- Optimize results effortlessly with predefined modes: SUPER_FAST, FAST, PERFORMANCE, and QUALITY.
-- Utilize tested default image collections for effortless creation.
+- Access tested default image collections for quick and effortless artwork generation.
-- Customize algorithms with an extensive range of settings.
+- Customize every aspect of the algorithm with a wide range of adjustable parameters.
-- Prioritize specific areas of the image using an automatically generated weight texture, guiding the algorithm to focus on the most important regions.
-Weight texture can also be provided by user to develop specific image regions.
+- Guide the algorithm intelligently using an automatically generated weight texture, prioritizing key areas of the image.
+Users can also provide a custom weight texture to refine specific regions.

 ## Installation